15 Mar Three reasons to choose a ‘Slow Postpartum’ with your new baby…

 I hope this information has inspired you to consider ‘slowing down’ your postpartum so that you are better able to enjoy these precious yet intense first few weeks with your new baby.
 If you would like to find more tips and information you can download my ‘Six Secrets to a Slow Postpartum’ Ebook here.

-Jojo Hogan is an international postpartum doula & coach and the founder of Slow Postpartum™ – a movement that works to educate and empower society as to the importance of honouring the postpartum ‘sacred window’ and to care for mothers and babies worldwide.
-To find out more, to have Jojo care for you during your Slow Postpartum or to work with Jojo, visit www.slowpostpartum.com.
+Jojo Hogan is an international postpartum maternal care specialist & mentor and the founder of Slow Postpartum™ – a movement that works to educate and empower society as to the importance of honouring the postpartum ‘sacred window’ and to care for mothers and babies worldwide.
+To find out more about how to create the Slow Postpartum of your dreams or to have Jojo care for you over this time visit www.slowpostpartum.com.